shadabtanjeed/wearipedia-project-assesment/Task 1/readme.md

 - **Python:**

-  Mainly chosen over NodeJS for its data processing capabilities.
+  I chose Python over NodeJS for its robust data processing capabilities.
 - **TimescaleDB:**

-  My initial choices were between TimescaleDB and InfluxDB.
-While InfluxDB is great for time-series data, TimescaleDB's SQL support and JSONB capabilities make it more suitable for complex queries and nested data structures.
+  I considered both TimescaleDB and InfluxDB.
+TimescaleDB's SQL support and ability to handle flat relational schemas made it the best fit for this pipeline, especially after moving away from JSONB.
-- **JSONB Storage:**
+- **Flat Schema:**

-  The metrics' synthetic data is quite nested and complex.
-Although I initially intended to use a flat structure, it was not feasible, especially given the large amount of data generated, which made management difficult on my local machine.
-JSONB allows flexible storage and querying, but it has drawbacks such as more complex and slower queries on nested data, as well as inefficiency in indexing.
-If this were a production system, I would have used a more structured approach with flat records.
+  I initially used JSONB for nested metric data, but switched to a flat schema to improve query speed and reduce memory usage.
+This approach is more scalable and aligns better with time-series database best practices.

 ---